hcilab/wams/DESIGN.md

 wrapper around the Server class which exposes only that functionality of the Server which should be available to the end user.

+## Gesture Recognition

+The process for gesture recognition, starting at the point when the gesture library issues a gesture event, to the point when the user-supplied handler is called, is as follows:

+1. Gesture recognized by gesture library.
+2. Handler supplied to gesture library by Interactor is called.
+3. This handler, defined in ClientController, packs the data received from the gesture library into the appropriate gesture Reporter (e.g. RotateReporter), then packs the Reporter into a Message and emits the Message to the server.
+4. On the server side, a Connection receives the Message and calls its appropriate message handler, which usually means forwarding the Message to its WorkSpace.
+5. The WorkSpace calls its appropriate message handler, which will either be a NOP if the user has not registered a listener, or will be a Listener built by the ListenerFactory for the WorkSpace when the user registered a listener by calling 'on()'.
+6. The Listener unpacks the forwarded gesture data.
+During this phase, hit detection is performed, if necessary, so as to locate the item that was interacted with.
+7. The Listener calls the user-supplied function with the appropriate arguments.
+   The first argument is _always_ the view from which the gesture originated.